software-competence-center-hagenberg/train-ticket/README.md

 [EvoMaster](https://github.com/WebFuzzing/EvoMaster).

 For information on the system, adaptations and setup please visit the [Wiki](https://github.com/software-competence-center-hagenberg/train-ticket/wiki).
-The individual branches do contain a rudimentary readme, acting as a short summary.
-Details are available in the wiki.
+The individual branches contain a readme, describing the injected fault and necessary adaptions.
+The contents of these readmes and further details are available in the wiki.

 The repository contains various versions of the Trainticket microservice system.
 The master and ts-error-cleaned branch have no deliberately built-in faults, the remaining branches each